Myrrh Essential Oil

-Myrrh Oil is steam distilled directly from myrrh resin.
+Myrrh Essential Oil is distilled directly from myrrh resin.
 Myrrh Essential Oil smells more pleasant than the resin, but I still find the aroma of the oil to be a bit harsh on its own.
 The aroma of Frankincense Oil helps to round out and freshen the aroma Myrrh Essential Oil.
-The aroma is woody, earthy and a bit balsmic.
+The aroma is woody, earthy and a bit balsamic.
 It is a wonderful base note to include in blends intended for spiritual, meditative and Christmas room fragrancing applications.

 Emotionally, Myrrh Oil is grounding and helps to mellow out the emotions.